danmontesi/tud18-ds4se/README.md

 ![ownership coef](https://github.com/seeba8/tud18-ds4se/blob/master/assignment3/ownership_defects.png?raw=true)

 Running a 5-fold cross-validation on the combined model yields a RSS of 2.6 and a mean square of 2.14.
 The generated model seems to be quite robust.
+By examining output variables and a plot we can observe that multilinear regression might be used to create model with used variables.

 ```
 Sum of squares = 2390    Mean square = 2.14    n = 1119